What You Need to Know About Fibromyalgia

 Types of fibromyalgia

 - Type 1.
-Includes patients with no concomitant conditions.
+No concomitant conditions.

 - Type 2.
-Are patients with rheumatic and autoimmune diseases.
+Rheumatic and autoimmune diseases.

 Night sweats: one of the symptoms of fibromyalgia

-Thought it might seem impossible to combat the night sweats, it’s possible.
+Despite it might seem impossible to combat the night sweats, it’s possible.
 How?
 It’s easy.
 You only need to follow a balanced diet and, of course, be extra careful about the foods you eat at dinnertime.

 Another idea is to take a shower with warm water before going to bed.
 In addition, rub on a thin layer of essential eucalyptus oil onto certain areas of your body.
 It’ll help you hold on to a feeling of being refreshed.